Biking Around Kathmandu Valley

 What's Included

-• Arrival Assistance: Meet and assist on arrival in Kathmandu by our office representative.
+• Warm meet and greet assistance upon arrival in Kathmandu by our professional representative.

-• Park Fees: Entry fee for Sivapuri National Park.
+• Entry permit fee for Shivapuri National Park.

 Not Included

-• Tips and/or gratuities for guides, drivers, etc.
+• Tips and gratuities for guides, drivers, and support staff.

 Do's & Don'ts